danny-does-stuff/MSW-Presentation/README.md

    a.
 App.tsx - Shows a list of Star Wars characters and a joke
    b. server calls - starWars.ts and jokes.ts
    b. src/mocks folder... we'll get there later
-2. Consider alternative approach - hard coded data
+2. Consider alternative approach to mocking - hard coded data
    a.
 Hard code the Star Wars characters in useState
 3. Setup MSW (npx msw init ./public --save)
    a.
 Add Star Wars handler in handlers.ts - see mock data in starWarsMocks.ts